 Viktor Töpelmann’s doctoral dissertation at King’s College London was fully funded by the King’s College Graduate School.
 His thesis ‘The Mozart Family and ‘Empfindsamkeit’: Enlightenment and Sensibility in Salzburg 1750–1790’ attracted broad interest within the community of Mozart scholars.
 It documents the cultural and intellectual environment of the Mozart family in Salzburg from 1750 until around 1790 and assembles a wide range of information regarding the erudition and interests of Salzburg citizens in general and more specifically of friends and acquaintances in the direct environment of the Mozart family.
 At the centre of the dissertation stands a reconstruction of the Mozarts’ Salzburg library and their literary knowledge, which displays their wide interests and their participation in the vibrant cultural life of their hometown.
 The resulting picture challenges several traditional concepts in historiography and Mozart biography about Enlightenment and modernity in Salzburg.

-He teaches the viol and chamber music on an annual summer course for early music in Zell an der Pram in upper Austria and he organises a course for string players at the Cistercian Abbey Oberschönenfeld near Augsburg which takes places annually around Ascension Day in May or June.
+He teaches the viol and chamber music on an annual summer course for early music in Zell an der Pram in upper Austria and he organises a course for string players at the Cistercian Abbey Oberschönenfeld near Augsburg.
 As a teacher Viktor Töpelmann puts emphasis on the fact that music is not an artificial end in itself but a vital form of human expression and communication.